You are here

 • Depression

-Before using OTEZLA in patients with a history of depression and/or suicidal thoughts or behavior, prescribers should carefully weigh the risks and benefits of treatment with OTEZLA in such patients.
-Patients, their caregivers, and families should be advised of the need to be alert for the emergence or worsening of depression, suicidal thoughts or other mood changes, and if such changes occur to contact their healthcare provider.
-Prescribers should carefully evaluate the risks and benefits of continuing treatment with OTEZLA if such events occur. [see WARNINGS AND PRECAUTIONS].
+Inform patients that treatment with OTEZLA/OTEZLA XR is associated with an increased incidence of depression.
+Advise patients, their caregivers, and families of the need to be alert for the emergence or worsening of depression, suicidal thoughts or other mood changes, and if such changes occur to contact their healthcare provider [see Warnings and Precautions (5.3)].

 • Weight Decrease